Update: ‘Gas-powered Escalade in high demand’ section updated.

-According to a report on the Detroit News, a Cadillac Escalade EV (Cadillac Escalade Electric Vehicle) will enter production as early as January 2024 at Factory Zero plant in Michigan, which will build the next-gen Hummer and Chevrolet Silverado Electric utility vehicles.
+According to a report on the Detroit News filed in April 2021, a Cadillac Escalade EV (Cadillac Escalade Electric Vehicle) will enter production as early as January 2024 at Factory Zero plant in Michigan, which will build the next-gen Hummer and Chevrolet Silverado Electric utility vehicles.

-The Escalade EV is in addition to the electric Cadillac Lyriq, which is planned to reach customers next year.
-Essentially, General Motors now has the platform technology to quickly spin off electric variants of popular nameplates (such as the Escalade, Hummer, Silverado, and even the Corvette) or introduce new body styles altogether.
+The Escalade EV is in addition to the electric Cadillac Lyriq, which is planned to reach customers in a few months.
+Essentially, General Motors now has the Ultium platform technology to quickly spin-off electric variants of popular nameplates (such as the Escalade, Hummer, Silverado, and even the Corvette) or introduce new body styles altogether.
 At the heart of this flexibility is its Ultium battery technology, which are pouch-style cells that can be stacked vertically or horizontally inside the battery pack.

 The Cadillac Escalade EV could get the most powerful unit of GM’s three new Ultium Drive electric motors.
 Here, one permanent magnet synchronous motor produces 255 kW (342 horsepower).
 It’s possible to power both front and rear wheels with the PMSM.
 The company says that it has developed it for performance all-wheel drive and rear-wheel drive applications.

-In the 2022 GMC Hummer EV, there are three units of the 255 kW motor, providing a combined power output of 1,000 horsepower (GM est.).
+In the 2022 GMC Hummer EV, three units of the 255 kW motor provide a combined power output of 1,000 horsepower (GM est.).
 Expect the Cadillac Escalade EV to come with two or three 255 kW motors depending on the variant.
 Though it may not sprint from 0-60 mph in just three seconds like the Hummer, it should be plenty quick for an American full-size SUV.

 GM has said that it plans to use silicon carbide in the integrated power electronics of its next-gen EVs’ Ultium Drive units.
 Silicon carbide can improve the EV’s range, reduce its weight, and conserve space.
 The company has partnered with Wolfspeed for the development and sourcing of silicon carbide power device solutions.
 Wolfspeed has the world’s largest silicon carbide fabrication facility, located in Marcy, New York.
 Its electric propulsion systems are usable in EVs with 400V to 800V and even higher system voltages.
 GM could use its silicon carbide in the integrated power electronics of the Cadillac Escalade EV’s Ultium Drive unit.